stan-dev/stan-dev.github.io/events/stancon2023/index.md

 The purpose of the StanCon scholarship is to make StanCon a more accessible and inclusive event.

-Participants who require financial assistance to attend the conference may apply for a scholarship by filling out **this [form](https://forms.gle/gro2kUpWrb3LGKpM7)**. **The StanCon scholarship covers registration for the tutorial and the main conference, as well as local lodging**.
+Participants who require financial assistance to attend the conference contact us. **The StanCon scholarship covers registration for the tutorial and the main conference, as well as local lodging**.
 Scholarships are awarded on a need-base, and prioritize early career scientists, including students and post-docs, and members of underrepresented groups in STEM.

 Applications are accepted and reviewed on a rolling basis until **May 26th (05/26/23)** 12PM CST, and scholarships are awarded based on available funds.